braindecoding/Brain_to_Image/README.md

 ## Apply common average reference

 use car_pipeline to apply common average reference, filter on correlation, apply sliding window and save train/test split data for training models.

+## Training models

+apply filtering, artifact removal and CAR, save tes/train split as pickle file.
+Use the train scripts to laod the data and train GAN.